SemanticMediaWiki/SemanticExtraSpecialProperties/docs/00-configuration.md

 #### Bot edits

-Setting ``$wgSESPExcludeBots`` to "true" causes bot edits via user accounts in usergroup "bot" to be ignored when storing data for the special properties activated.
+Setting `$wgSESPExcludeBots` to "true" causes bot edits via user accounts in usergroup "bot" to be ignored when storing data for the special properties activated.
 However this does not affect the page creator property (`_CUSER`).

 #### Property definitions

 Details about available properties can be found in the [definitions.json](/src/Definition/definitions.json).
 The file also contains information about the visibility (display in the Factbox etc.) of a property, to alter the characterisctics of non-subobject related properties one can set `show` to `true` for each definition.

+#### Cache usage

+Setting `$sespLabelCacheVersion` to "false" will cease to use the special property label cache at all.
+Otherwise this is used as an internal modifier to allow resetting the cache with an arbitrary version.

 ## Privacy